PCRLN, Borough of Centralia, and Past and Current Residents Petition Attorney General Kathleen Kane for Investigation of Fraudulent Mine Fires

 Recent … Continue Reading ›› … Read More

 We sadly announce the passing of Miles Thomas at the Holy Spirit Hospital on Wednesday, February 15, 2102, at the age of 75.
-John Luciew of the Patriot followed the first federal case
+John Luciew of the Patriot followed the

 , and the reunion, and published an article in the Patriot News